Thermometry of Gaussian quantum systems using Gaussian measurements: Thermometry of Gaussian quantum systems: Optimal vs feasible measurements

-In Fig.~\ref{fig:QFI_vs_Gaussian_vs_rpd} we plot the classical Fisher information of realistic photo-detection for various $P_D$, and benchmark it against the optimal measurement and the optimal Gaussian measurement.
-Ideal photo-detection performs close to optimal specifically at low temperatures.
+In Fig.~\ref{fig:QFI_vs_Gaussian_vs_rpd} we plot the classical Fisher information of realistic {on/off} photo-detection for various $P_D$, and benchmark it against the optimal measurement and the optimal Gaussian measurement.
+Ideal {on/off} photo-detection performs close to optimal specifically at low temperatures.
 However, as soon as detection error is introduced and $P_D > 0$, the optimality at low temperatures is lost.
-The intuition behind photo-detection being optimal is as follows: Firstly, we note that at thermal equilibrium the optimal measurement is in the basis of Hamiltonian, i.e., projection in the number basis.
+The intuition behind {this type of measurement} being optimal is as follows: Firstly, we note that at thermal equilibrium the optimal measurement is in the basis of Hamiltonian, i.e., projection in the number basis.
 Secondly, at very low $T$ the system is basically frozen in its lowest energy eigenstates, namely it is in the vacuum state with some probability of populating the first excited state.
-As such, the projection in the number basis can be well approximated by ideal photo-detection.
-Since the probability of observing the system in an excited state is already very low, then any random count will hugely impact our statistics and therefore realistic photo-detection will eventually fail to estimate low enough temperatures.
+As such, the projection in the number basis can be well approximated by ideal {on/off} photo-detection.
+Since the probability of observing the system in an excited state is already very low, then any random count will hugely impact our statistics and therefore realistic {on/off} photo-detection will eventually fail to estimate low enough temperatures.
 This argument can be made rigorous mathematically as well.
 At low temperature, one can see

-Note that the exponential term in the case $P_D\neq 0$ vanishes more rapidly, which is why the realistic photo-detection performs far from optimal for small enough $T$.
-Moreover, by using Eq.~\eqref{eq:QFI_HO} one can confirm that the leading order of quantum Fisher information at $T\to 0$ has the same value as the ideal photo-detection, i.e., to the leading order $ {\cal F}^{\rm Q}(\bm \sigma) \approx \omega^2 \exp[-\omega/T]/T^4$.
+Note that the exponential term in the case $P_D\neq 0$ vanishes more rapidly, which is why realistic {on/off} photo-detection performs far from optimal for small enough $T$.
+Moreover, by using Eq.~\eqref{eq:QFI_HO} one can confirm that the leading order of quantum Fisher information at $T\to 0$ has the same value as the idealized detection, i.e., to the leading order $ {\cal F}^{\rm Q}(\bm \sigma) \approx \omega^2 \exp[-\omega/T]/T^4$.